top of page

 8.jpg

 Now getting a couple of M15 or M18 smoke grenades was something I really wanted to add to my impression.
 However, it soon become clear that this wasn't going to be straight forward.
-Firstly all I could find was the M18 in post war colours.
+Firstly, all I could find were the M18 in post-war colours.
 They were used all the way through Korea and Vietnam.
-These green cans with a totally different style of text.
-Number 11 on Osprey drawing above is of the type used during ww2, the only problem was where to find some.
-It would seem that all the big companies have omitted this item that would have been fairly commonly carried compared to some of the odder items that it is really easy to purchase.
-Luckily I have 4000+ 'friends' on Facebook and the bulk of those are either collectors of militaria or re-enactors.
-So when I post something up like "I need some WW2 M15 or M18 Smoke Grenades" it goes to a big audience and I got a reply.
-I was offered two almost solid metal M15 Smoke grenades.
-They were not cheap compared to US ww2 fragmentation grenades (£20 each, Ian Malugani) cost just over a £100 with postage for 2.
+These were green cans with a totally different style of text.
+Number 11 on the Osprey drawing above is of the type used during WW2.
+The only problem was where to find some.
+It would seem that all the big companies have omitted this item, which would have been fairly commonly carried compared to some of the odder items that seem really easy to purchase.
+Luckily, I have 4000+ 'friends' on Facebook and the bulk of those are either collectors of militaria or re-enactors.
+So, when I post something up like, "I need some WW2 M15 or M18 Smoke Grenades", it goes to a big audience, and I got a reply.
+I was offered two almost solid metal M15 Smoke Grenades.
+They were not cheap at just over a £100 with postage for 2, compared to U.S. WW2 fragmentation grenades (£20 each from Ian Malugani).

-Unless you get lucky like I did, or can find something that I missed online, I think the only real options are 1, to respray the post-war versions, or 2, to 3d print them in hard plastic or resin.
+I think the only other real options are 1, to respray the post-war versions, or 2, to 3d-print them in hard plastic or resin.
 The files do exist already for these on 'thingyverse'.
 I would be really interested to see photos if any of you have printed these.
+Apparently, a company in the U.S. call ed

 M1 Carbine - Folding stock

 Although the M1 Carbine gets a slating by almost everyone, for the biggest part this is really unfounded.
-Yes, it didn't have the stopping power of the M1 Garand (often seen as its bigger brother) but it was still a great and very capable weapon.
-Hence why so many of these were made.
-The only thing that let this weapon down was the calibre, not that it didn't kill targets, but that it was the only weapon in the US arsenal of this type.
-A box of .30-06 could be split between the M1 Garand, .30 Cal Browning machine gun, M1903 Springfield and the BAR. .45 'slugs' could be used be the M1911 pistol, Thompsons and Grease gun... yet this new M1 carbine had its own need to be supplied.
+Yes, it didn't have the stopping power of the M1 Garand (often seen as its bigger brother) but it was still a great and very capable weapon, hence why so many of these were made.
+The only thing that let this weapon down was the caliber, not that it didn't kill targets, but that it was the only weapon in the U.S. arsenal of this type.
+A box of .30-06 could be split between the M1 Garand, .30 Cal Browning machine gun, M1903 Springfield and the BAR. .45 'slugs' could be used in the M1911 pistol, Thompsons and Grease gun... yet this new M1 carbine had its own unique need to be supplied.
 I can imagine that everyone in the supply chain and quartermaster departments all having an instant dislike to the weapon for this reason alone.

-The carbine did have some great features to it, it was compact, lightweight, a standard magazine system that held 20 rounds which was unheard of then.
-This is an semi automatic rifle with a 20 round box mag!
-Something very overlooked now when you hear people saying, it was 'rubbish' and that you couldn't' kill a thing it.
-If it was that bad, the army would have dropped it, long before creating a M2 carbine and making the folding stock version and issued it to its elite units!
+The carbine did have some great features to it: it was compact, lightweight, a standard magazine system that held 20 rounds, which was unheard at that time.
+This is a semi-automatic rifle with a 20-round box mag!
+Something very overlooked now when you hear people saying, it was 'rubbish' and that you couldn't' kill a thing with it (pretty sure I don't want to test that theory!).
+If it was that bad, the army would have dropped it long before creating the M2 carbine or making the folding stock version to issue to its elite units!

 Forget buying a deactivated folding stock carbine... they would be £1000s.
-You can of course, just a normal M1 carbine and buy a reproduction folding stock and swap them over, no damage would be done to the carbine in doing this.
+You can of course, just buy a normal M1 carbine and buy a reproduction folding stock and swap them over.
+No damage would be done to the carbine in doing this.

-You can buy Denix folding stock version too.
+You can buy Denix folding stock version, too.
 I haven't examined one, so I can't comment on the quality.
-So I would suggest going to a fair to look at one before you order one online.
+I would suggest going to a fair to look at one before you order one online.

-Number 4 on the Osprey drawing scroll up a little now.
-It shows the holster that these could be carried in on the side of the leg.
-This being ideal for those members of crew weapons, like mortar teams, or someone carrying a M1A1 bazooka.
+Number 4 on the Osprey drawing (scroll up a little now) shows the holster that these could be carried in on the side of the leg.
+This being ideal for those members of crew weapons, like machine gun or mortar teams, or someone carrying a M1A1 bazooka.

 4.jpg